Euphorbia ingens

 Euphorbia ingens is a species of flowering plant in the family Euphorbiaceae.
 It is native to dry areas of southern Africa.
 It is popularly known as the candelabra tree or naboom.
 Its milky latex can be extremely poisonous and is a dangerous irritant.

 Growth

 This tall succulent tree with green round-like branches resembling a balloon is 6–8 meters tall.
 Its trunk is thick.
 Candelabrum stems have 5 ridges each and are 3.5–7.5 centimeters thick.
 Segmented sprouts are dark-green.
 Young sprouts have paired spines 0.5–2 millimeters long, often reflected.
 Small greenish yellow flowers sit on the ridges of the topmost segment.
 The plant blooms from autumn to winter.
 A red, round, three-lobed capsule fruit turns purple when ripe.
+It is found in the savanna in a tropical grasslands biome.

 Habitat

 The plant occurs in Malawi, Mozambique, Zimbabwe, Zambia, Botswana, Tanzania, South Africa (in the north and east of the country), Rwanda, Uganda, Kenya and Eswatini.

 It grows on dry lands and semi-savannas.
 It prefers warm regions as it can survive long droughts.
 It usually roots on rocky outcrops or deep in sand among the bush.